oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 ### Configure your environment variables

 In your Heroku application click on **Settings**.
 Find the section named `Config Vars` and click on **Reveal Config Vars**.
-Here you will add the same key and value pairs from your `.okta.env` file you used locally.
+Here you will add the same key and value pairs from the `.okta.env` file you used locally.
 You can see mine below with the values blurred out.

 {% img
 blog/build-deploy-node-app-heroku/configureenvironmentvariables.png